xiix0/scam/README.md

-You are magnetic in your bearing.
+Be cautious in your daily affairs.